 - Steroid injections can sometimes make the soft tissue weak, so you must take care for two to three weeks after the injection.
 Very rarely steroid injections have been associated with tendon rupture (tear).
 It is important to follow the advice given by the physiotherapist regarding your rehabilitation and exercise following steroid injections - Rest the injected area for at least 48 hours.
-Relative rest is advised for seven days to gain the best effect from the injection unless directed otherwise by your therapist - The injections normally take a few days to start working, although some work in a few hours.
-The effect usually wears off after a few weeks or months - Check your injection site from time to time for signs of an infection.
+Relative rest is advised for seven days to gain the best effect from the injection unless directed otherwise by your therapist - The injection will continue working for three to six weeks, so you may not get instant benefits - Adhere to regular public health advice (e.g. regarding hand hygiene and social distancing) to reduce the risk of catching COVID-19 or any other infections and also to prevent the spread of these infections to others that you socialise or work with.
+Depending on your particular circumstances you may even choose to self-isolate for a while - Check your injection site from time to time for signs of an infection.
 If the injection site appears red, hot, swollen and painful, or you feel unwell, either: - Make an emergency appointment with your GP - o Contact NHS 24 on 111 - Attend your nearest Accident & Emergency.